 Quality Management

-Provide evidence of the effective implementation of a documented management system relevant to, and suitable for their Ex related training services and maintenance thereof.
-Such a management system need not be formally certified but shall include treatment of the elements of ISO 9001:2008 and additional requirements specified below:
+The RTP shall provide evidence of the effective implementation of a documented management system relevant to, and suitable for their Ex related training services and maintenance thereof.
+Such a management system need not be formally certified but shall include treatment of the elements of ISO 9001: 2015and additional requirements specified below:

-Control of documents
+Control of documented information

-Subclause 4.2.3 of ISO 9001:2008 applies, with the following additions:
+Subclause 7.5.3 of ISO 9001:2015 applies, with the following additions:

-training course materials and related documents (e.g. leaflets, webpages) shall be controlled; and
+training course materials and related documents (for example, leaflets, webpages) shall be controlled; and

 documented procedures shall ensure that information contained within the RTP’s documentation is current and compatible with the IECEx 05 rules and procedures and the scope of the RTPP.